 "Borough incorporation" means the creation of a regional municipal government to provide government and services at the regional level.
 There are four types of organized boroughs in Alaska, with some differences in how they are organized and varying powers and duties.
-These differences are discussed in detail in the Department of Community and Economic Development's Local Government in Alaska publication.
+These differences are discussed in detail in the Division of Community and Regional Affair's publication, Local Government in Alaska.

 Borough incorporation requires a big commitment of time and other resources.
 Before making a decision to begin work on incorporation, a lot of thought should be given to researching and planning the process.
 The borough incorporation process follows a set chain of events, which formally begins when a signed petition and other required documents are filed with the Local Boundary Commission (LBC).
-Staff from the Department of Community and Economic Development (Commerce) then reviews the petition and documentation and submits it to the LBC with any recommendations.
+Staff from the Division of Community and Regional Affairs then reviews the petition and documentation and submits it to the LBC with any recommendations.

 This chapter provides an overview of basic information about borough incorporation.
 Incorporation is a complex matter that cannot be covered completely in this brief overview.
 This overview does, however, provide information and links to applicable law, additional publications, and staff available to provide assistance on borough incorporation.